Types of Emergency Contraception

-The morning-after pill (commonly known as called Plan B One-Step®) is a form of emergency contraception.
+The morning after pill (also known as Plan B) is a form of emergency contraception.
 Emergency contraception is any type of birth control used after unprotected intercourse or a known or suspected contraceptive failure (i.e. a broken condom) to attempt to prevent pregnancy.

-The emergency contraceptive known as ella® is a type of birth control to be used within five days after unprotected intercourse or suspected contraceptive failure (e.g. a broken condom) to attempt to prevent pregnancy.
-It is available by prescription only, and your doctor should rule out pregnancy before prescribing ella®.
+There are some emergency contraceptives that can be used within five days after unprotected intercourse or suspected contraceptive failure (e.g. a broken condom) to attempt to prevent pregnancy.
+It is available by prescription only and your doctor should rule out pregnancy before prescribing these drugs.

 You can only become pregnant on certain days of the month — around the time that you ovulate.
-Taking ella® during a time when you cannot become pregnant needlessly exposes you to a new drug that has not been fully tested.
+Taking an emergency contraceptive during a time when you cannot become pregnant needlessly exposes you side-effects of a relatively new drug that has not had long-term testing.